Gopinathalpha7/YouTube_Data_Harvesting_and_Warehousing./README.md

 #### b) Process and Transform the data

-* After the extraction process, takes the required details from the extraction data and transforms it into JSON format.
+* After the extraction process, takes the required details from the extraction data and transform it into JSON format.

 #### c) Load  data